 Higher Education Involvement

-Each Smarter Balanced state has identified a Higher Education Lead, who will serve as a liaison between Smarter Balanced and state higher education institutions.
+Each Smarter Balanced state has identified a Higher Education Lead, who serves as a liaison between Smarter Balanced and state higher education institutions.
 In addition, higher education leaders hold seats on the Executive Committee and serve on key Consortium work groups and advisory committees.
-Jacqueline King, director of higher education collaboration at Smarter Balanced, is reaching out to the higher education community throughout this process.
-She is aided by a cadre of regional senior advisors, experienced higher education leaders who work closely with individual states.
+Jacqueline King, director of higher education collaboration at Smarter Balanced, oversees outreach to the higher education community and provides support to the state higher education leads..

-Continued collaboration with higher education leaders and faculty is critical to our success.
-Representatives from higher education are involved in key design decisions—with the goal that colleges and universities across Smarter Balanced member states will accept an agreed-upon achievement level on the assessment as evidence that high school students are ready for entry level, credit-bearing coursework.
+Collaboration with higher education leaders and faculty is critical to our success.
+Representatives from higher education have been involved in key design decisions—with the goal that colleges and universities across Smarter Balanced member states will accept an agreed-upon achievement level on the assessment as evidence that high school students are ready for entry level, credit-bearing coursework.
 Major areas of work for higher education have included: